 5 Ways to Use Salt in the Shower

-Salt is a versatile ingredient with numerous health benefits that can help turn a regular shower into a luxurious spa-like experience.
-Whether you’re making a mineral rinse or using it as a body scrub to remove dead skin, you’ll be amazed at how quickly and effectively salt can transform your shower experience.
+Whether you're making a mineral rinse or using it as a body scrub to remove dead skin, you'll be amazed at how quickly and effectively salt can transform your shower routine.

-1. Aromatherapy Shower
+1. Aromatherapy shower

-In a small bowl, mix together 1/2 cup of sea salt with 10-20 drops of your favorite essential oils.
+In a small bowl, mix together ½ cup of sea salt with 10–20 drops of your favorite essential oils.
 You can use one essential oil or a combination of a few, depending on your preference.
-Spoon the mixture into a muslin bag or sachet, then cinch the drawstring to keep everything securely inside and make clean up a breeze.
+Spoon the mixture into a muslin bag or sachet, then cinch the drawstring to keep everything securely inside and make cleanup a breeze.

-Hang the muslin bag in the shower, near the stream of hot water.
+Hang the muslin bag in the shower near the stream of hot water.
 As the water flows over the bag, the steam will help to release the essential oils and sea salt.
 Hop in the shower and breathe deeply, inhaling the calming scents and therapeutic benefits of the essential oils.
 Enjoy!

-2. Salt Body Scrub
+2. Salt body scrub

 To use, apply the salt scrub to damp skin and use circular motions to gently exfoliate the flakes away.
 Rinse with warm water.

-3. Mineral Rinse
+3. Mineral rinse

-4. Shower Steamer
+4. Shower steamer

-5. Exfoliating Soap Scrub
+5. Exfoliating soap scrub

-Scrubbing soap bars are having a moment โ and weโre totally onboard!
-Theyโre a great way to do double duty by letting you cleanse and exfoliate at the same time.
-If youโre short on time, make your own exfoliating soap bars by pressing sea salt into a wet, slightly soft bar of soap.
+Scrubbing soap bars are having a moment—and we’re totally on board!
+They’re a great way to do double duty by letting you cleanse and exfoliate at the same time.
+If you’re short on time, make your own exfoliating soap bars by pressing sea salt into a wet, slightly soft bar of soap.
 Then let it dry for several hours or overnight.

-Next time youโre in the shower, use the soap as you would any other exfoliating bar soap, focusing on knees, elbows and anywhere else you might have dry skin.
+Next time you’re in the shower, use the soap as you would any other exfoliating bar soap, focusing on knees, elbows, and anywhere else you might have dry skin.

 4 Salt Blends You Can Use in the Shower